teiid/teiid-wildfly-quickstarts/vdb-datafederation/README.md

 multiple data sources (i.e., relational and text file).
 This will demonstrate the
 following:

--  how to federate data from a relational data source, a text file-based data source and an EXCEL File
+-  how to federate data from a relational data source and a text file-based data source
 -  how to define a view using DDL
 -  how to define a translator override to support native queries
 -  how to define a second vdb that reuses (extends) another vdb